* Prime minister dissolves parliament, calls snap election

 The protesters want to oust Yingluck and eradicate the influence of her brother, former premier Thaksin Shinawatra, who was toppled by the military in 2006 and has chosen to live in exile rather than serve a jail term for graft.

-There was a carnival atmosphere as protesters gathered at Government House, with unarmed police and troops inside.
+There was a carnival atmosphere as protesters gathered at Government House, with unarmed police and troops inside the gates.
+The demonstrators made no attempt to get into the grounds but said they would camp outside overnight.

 After nightfall, protest leader Suthep Thaugsuban made a speech to his supporters.
 "From this minute onwards, all Thais have taken power back for the people," he said.